dornad/GGJ2025/README.md

 ## 📅 Inbox
 - [ ] Fix: Game crashes when duck gets to the top/bottom of the screen.
 - [ ] We only have one hardcoded Duck - we should generate them randomly.
-- [ ] Define the winning/losing scenario.
+- [ ] Define the winning scenario.
   - How many ducks should be "floated" for the winning scenario.
+  - Loosing scenario?
+How many ducks should make it to the left for game over?
 - [ ] Prepare GGJ submission

 ## 🤔 Maybe